Fingerpost: History

-Legislation was enacted in England in 1697 which enabled magistrates to place direction posts at cross-highways.
+In 1697 the Highways Act entered force in England, enabling magistrates to order the erection of "a stone or post with an inscription" at the "Place where Two or more Crosse High-ways meet".
 However, the oldest fingerpost still extant is thought to be that close to Chipping Campden in Gloucestershire, dated 1669 and pointing to Oxford, Warwick, Gloucester and Worcester (abbreviated to 'Gloster' and 'Woster').
 The Highways Act 1766 and Turnpike Roads Act 1773 made use of fingerposts on turnpike roads compulsory.

 The Motor Car Act 1903 passed road sign responsibilities to the relevant highway authority within the then United Kingdom of Great Britain and Ireland, although no specifications were set.
 Guidance was given in a 1921 circular that road direction signs should have 2+1/2 or 3 in upper case lettering on a white background and white supporting poles.
 It also recommended that the name of the highway authority be included somewhere in the design.

 Mandatory standards (The Traffic Signs (Size, Colour and Type) Provisional Regulations) were passed for Great Britain in 1933 which required poles to painted with black and white bands and lettering to be of a different typeface.
 Signposts were removed across much of the United Kingdom of Great Britain and Northern Ireland during World War II, lest enemy forces use them for navigation, and replaced in the late 1940s.